top of page

 Show Un-Associated Photos

 The Show Un-Associated Photos tool is used when photos have been left unassociated during the association step.
-This tool is a legacy tool that allows you to quickly see all affected photos at a glance, which will then help fix the errors.
+This tool is a legacy tool that allows you to quickly see all affected photos at a glance, which will then help fix any association errors.

 If you click on this tool, a photo tray will appear to the left of the map.